 With the potential for $0.25 on the dollar over pennies reselling items, Amazon is seeing solid numbers in their resellers’ market.
 The sky’s the limit for the potential for this market, but we’ll have to see in the coming months how much more it grows.

-A new eBay patent aims to take sales from brick-and-mortar stores
+New eBay patent aims to take sales from brick-and-mortar stores

 A recently discovered patent filing by eBay at the US Patent & Trademark Office was very revealing.
-The company intends to give its sellers the tech and methodology to selling items at a lower price than those offered by brick-and-mortar stores.
+The company intends to give its sellers the tech and methodology to sell items at a lower price than those offered by brick-and-mortar stores.

 They’re looking to create a system where sellers can submit item information that will reduce the price of items within stores that allow it.
 Sellers can set a price range in which they’re willing to sell an item.

 It looks like this will be an extension buyers can install on their browser, as the patent states: